In this article you will find the following:

 - Click Start Scan

-- Go to Applications and select the ones you do not use
+- Go to Applications and select the ones you don't use

 Note: You can enjoy a one-time apps cleanup for free without activating the full version.